httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The component identifier for an HTTP field is the lowercased form of its field name.
 While HTTP field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as component identifiers.

-Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized with the following steps:
+Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of SEMANTICS}}.

+If the combined value is not available for a given header, the following algorithm will produce canonicalized results for an implementation:

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
+Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
+3. Remove any obsolete line-folding within the line and replace it with a single space (` `), as discussed in {{Section 5.2 of MESSAGING}}.
+Note that this behavior is specific to {{MESSAGING}} and does not apply to other versions of the HTTP specification.
-3. Concatenate the list items together, with a single comma `","` and space `" "` between each item.
+4. Concatenate the list of values together with a single comma (`,`) and a single space (` `) between each item.

 The resulting string is the canonicalized component value.

-### Canonicalized Structured HTTP Fields {#http-header-structured}

-If value of the the HTTP field in question is a structured field ({{!RFC8941}}), the component identifier MAY include the `sf` parameter.
-If this parameter is included, the HTTP field value MUST be canonicalized using the rules specified in {{Section 4 of RFC8941}}.
-For example, this process will replace any optional internal whitespace with a single space character.

-The resulting string is used as the component value in {{http-header}}.

-### HTTP Field Examples

-Following are non-normative examples of canonicalized values for header fields, given the following example HTTP message:
+Following are non-normative examples of canonicalized values for header fields, given the following example HTTP message fragment:

 ~~~ http-message
 Host: www.example.com